MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Simulation and Analysis

+where $S_{u,1}$ and $S_{u,2}$ are the $n$-bit response vectors from the $u^{th}$ chip due to the challenge over 1\textsuperscript{st} and 2\textsuperscript{nd} measurement, respectively for a total number of $N$ chips.

-intra-HD is the difference in response offered when two different challenges are applied to the same PUF implementation. intra-HD is estimated using equation~\ref{equ:intra}.
-We assess the intra-HD by simulating the operation of \melpuf over five different temperature levels: 0, 20, 45, 65, and 85 $^\circ$C (at nominal $V_{DD}=1.0$ V).
-Fig.~\ref{fig:simulation_robustness_comparison} shows the percentage bit-errors in terms of average intra-HD at different temperature levels.
-We observed that the PUF exhibits $8.37\%$, $1.23\%$, $6.03\%$, $11.49\%$, and $15.89\%$ bit-errors 0, 20, 45, 65, and 85 $^\circ$C respectively.
+Intra-HD is the difference in response offered when two different challenges are applied to the same PUF implementation.
+It is estimated using Eqn.~\eqref{equ:intra}.
+We assess the intra-HD by simulating the operation of \melpuf~over five different temperature levels: 0$^\circ$, 20$^\circ$, 45$^\circ$, 65$^\circ$, and 85 $^\circ$C (at nominal $V_{DD}=1.0$ V).
+Fig.~\ref{fig:simulation_robustness_comparison} shows the percentage of bit-errors in terms of average intra-HD at different temperature levels.
+We observe that the PUF exhibits $8.37\%$, $1.23\%$, $6.03\%$, $11.49\%$, and $15.89\%$ bit-errors 0$^\circ$, 20$^\circ$, 45$^\circ$, 65$^\circ$, and 85 $^\circ$C respectively.